iotaledger/iota.py/docs/transfers.rst

 IOTA is a permissionless DLT solution, therefore anyone can send transactions to the network and initiate transfers.
-The IOTA client libraries help you to abstract away low level operations required to construct and send a transfer to the Tangle.
+The IOTA client libraries help you to abstract away low-level operations required to construct and send a transfer to the Tangle.

 In this section, we will explore in depth how to create transactions and